-Sure, kids dabble in paint and clay once a week or so throughout the school year.
-But if you have a child who really loves to create, a week-long (or longer) summer art camp might be just the thing to ignite a passion.
-These nine visual art camps, happening throughout the summer around Boston, span ages and art mediums, so you're sure to find one that gets your creative kid excited.
-And be sure to check out our complete camp guide for other art-based programs, including theater camps and more.
+Sure, kids dabble in art class once a week or so throughout the Massachusetts school year.
+But if you have a child who really loves to create, a summer art camp might be just the thing to ignite a passion and nurture a talent.
+These visual art camps happening in or near Boston encourage kids to experiment with creating a variety of media, from Eric-Carle-inspired paper projects to 3-D sculptures to graphic novels.

 Another locally renown year-round art school, BAC offers summer-long classes for children ages 5 and under and week-long programs for kids ages 6 to 17.
 "ArtVentures" allows campers to explore a mix of mediums, while "Intensives" focus on honing skills in one specific area, such as pottery or figurative drawing.

 Kids are inspired by famous sculptures surrounding them at summer camp at the deCordova Museum

 Surrounded by one of the most beautiful sculpture parks in the region, campers buzzing around "the hive" in summertime can't help but be inspired.
 Five week-long sessions draw themes from current exhibits ("Animal Architecture," "Sky Travel," etc.) and at the end of each week, kids' collaborative projects go up on display.